NicolasGonzaba/time-tracking-dashboard-main/README.md

 I made a mockup website for a time tracker, following a figma for both the laptop and mobile version and creating my own tablet version.
 It also uses Javascipt to collect data from a Json, and change the times displayed on the html accordingly.

-Person who Peer Reviewed your assignment:
+Person who Peer Reviewed your assignment: Vanessa Acuna - the great projects looks and performs great.
+The mobile as looks great!
+No additional comments, I think you completed all the requirments.